 Newcastle upon Tyne

 - Garforth L. Green Utopias: Environmental Hope Before and After Nature.
-Oxford: Polity, 2017.
+Oxford, UK: Polity, 2017.

 - Kerr A, Garforth L. Affective Practices, Care and Bioscience: a Study of Two Laboratories.
 The Sociological Review 2016, 64(1), 3-20.